 In which case will I need a combination sump pump?

-Combination sump pumps provide high-power capability when either pump fails.
+A combination sump pump provides high-power capability when either pump fails.
 They help prevent water flowing back into the sump, as well as anti-corrosion and extra backup power protection in severe weather conditions.

 How long will the battery backup last when charged for a single time?

 Most batteries on a sump backup sump pump will last depending on the size of the battery and the amps.
 There are some batteries with up to 40 amps of power that may push out about 2,000 gallons of water per hour for up to two days or more.
 However, other batteries last between 10 to 12 hours depending on the volume of water it needs to pump.

 Many of them come pre-assembled, have alarms, made with rust-free materials, and some technological advancements to make your user experience better.
-Sump pumps are definitely highly-beneficial long-term investments.
+A Sump pump is definitely highly-beneficial long-term investments.
 They can literally protect your home from getting damaged and save your life and pockets!